rlazoti/rlazoti.github.com/_posts/2013-02-23-why-and-how-i-migrated-from-wordpress-to-jekyll.md

 - github
 ---

-Since I started writing this blog I've always used <a href="http://wordpress.org/" target="_blank">Wordpress</a> and it's great, but something that always annoyed me was the need to update Wordpress and its plugins (a lot of them).
+Since I started writing this blog I've always used <a href="http://wordpress.org/" target="_blank">Wordpress</a> and it's great, but the need to update Wordpress and its plug ins (a lot of them) always annoyed me.

 Even I don't have much more time to write here I always wanted to write again.
-After I decided to write back, I also dediced to improve my blog, with a new theme and a better and fun way to write posts.
+After I decided to write back, I also decided to improve my blog, with a new theme and a better and fun way to write posts.

 ##My choice and why
 I chose to migrate this blog from Wordpress to <a href="http://jekyllrb.org/" target="_blank">Jekyll</a>.
 But why Jekyll?